davidyaha/graphql-redis-subscriptions/README.md

 # graphql-redis-subscriptions

-This package implements the PusSubEngine Interface from the graphql-subscriptions package.
+This package implements the PubSubEngine Interface from the graphql-subscriptions package.
 It allows you to connect your subscriptions manger to a redis Pub Sub mechanism to support multiple subscription manager instances.